vlaaad/reveal/README.md

 ## Rationale

-I want to be able hold a value in my hand.
+I want to be able to hold a value in my hand.
 I want to understand it better and with fewer keystrokes.

 Repl is a great window into a running program, but text representation is too limited for inspection.
-Reveal recognizes the value of a text as universal interface, that's why its output looks as a text by default: you can select it, copy it, save it into a file.
+Reveal recognizes the value of a text as a universal interface, that's why its output looks like text by default: you can select it, copy it, save it into a file.
 It's not just an array of characters though: printed string representations of objects hold references to objects themselves, making value inspection as easy as bringing up a context menu.